lpurdy01/crypto-knowledge-map/notes/What_is_a_Credit_or_Debit_Card.md

 1["What is Money"]-->0{"What is a Credit or Debit Card"}
 2["How the US Monetary System Works"]-->0{"What is a Credit or Debit Card"}
-0{"What is a Credit or Debit Card"}-->3["What About Banks"]
+0{"What is a Credit or Debit Card"}-->3["What About Banks"] click 1 "../What_is_Money" "What is Money" click 2 "../How_the_US_Monetary_System_Works" "How the US Monetary System Works" click 3 "../What_About_Banks" "What About Banks"
 ```